 Functional Unit of Computer

-The functional units of a computer i.e. input unit, arithmetic and logic unit, memory, control unit, output unit all are connected with the interconnection network that helps them in exchanging the information as you can see in the image below.
+The functional units of a computer, i.e. input unit, arithmetic and logic unit, memory, control unit, and output unit, all are connected to the interconnection network that helps them in exchanging information, as you can see in the image below.
 Now, let us explore each functional unit separately.

-The input to the computer is either a data or instruction, that guides the arithmetic and logic unit about what operations have to be performed and also controls the movement of data between the computer and its I/O devices.
+The input to the computer is either data or instruction that guides the arithmetic and logic unit about what operations have to be performed and also controls the movement of data between the computer and its I/O devices.

-Now, the input i.e. data or instruction are accepted with the help of input units such as a keyboard, mouse, touchpad, joystick, and trackball.
+Now, the input, i.e. data or instruction, is accepted with the help of input units such as a keyboard, mouse, touchpad, joystick, and trackball.
 The most familiar device that we use to accept input is the ‘keyboard’ and ‘mouse’.
-All of these input devices are graphic input devices and you can see their effect on the display unit.
+All of these input devices are graphic input devices, and you can see their effect on the display unit.

-Whenever you strike any key on the keyboard it gets converts to the binary code and is handed over to the processor which would interpret the code and perform the appropriate action.
+Whenever you strike any key on the keyboard, it gets converted to binary code and is handed over to the processor, which interprets the code and performs the appropriate action.

-A memory unit is required to store the programs that have the set of instructions that instructs Arithmetic and logic unit which operation has to be performed.
+A memory unit is required to store the programs that have the set of instructions that instructs the Arithmetic and logic unit in which operation has to be performed.
 It also stores the data associated with the program.
-The memory can further be classified into three types:
+Memory can further be classified into three types:

-The memory is organized in such a way that in one basic operation, one-word can be retrieved from the memory or one word can be stored to the memory.
+The memory is organized in such a way that in one basic operation, one word can be retrieved from the memory, or one word can be stored in the memory.
 A word length could be 16, 32, or 64 bits.

 The primary memory is expensive as well as faster.
 But primary memory is volatile in nature it does not retain its content when the power gets off.

-Secondary memory is the hard disk of your system, it also includes flash drive, optical disks, magnetic disk.
-The secondary memory is slower and less expensive as compared to primary memory.
+Secondary memory is the hard disk of your system; it also includes flash drives, optical disks, and magnetic disks.
+It is slower and less expensive as compared to primary memory.
 It doesn’t lose its contents even if the supply of power gets off.

 We require secondary memory to store a large volume of data or program permanently or the data that is less likely to be retrieved.

-Cache memory can be accessed much faster as compared to primary memory and it is even smaller in size.
+Cache memory can be accessed much faster than primary memory, and it is even smaller in size.
 It is stored with the data that is required frequently by the processor.

-As we know the program to be executed and the data associated with it is brought to the primary memory and the processor fetches the program instructions from there.
+As we know, the program to be executed and the data associated with it are brought to the primary memory, and the processor fetches the program instructions from there.
 The process also places a copy of the instructions and associated data in the cache memory.

 Arithmetic Logic Unit

-All the arithmetic operations are performed by the arithmetic logic unit of the processors.
-Arithmetic operations such as addition, subtraction, division, multiplication, comparison between the numbers, etc.
+The arithmetic logic unit of the processors performs all the arithmetic operations.
+Arithmetic operations include addition, subtraction, division, multiplication, comparison between numbers, etc.

-The ALU unit performs the operations present in the instruction and stores the result into the memory.
+The ALU unit performs the operations present in the instruction and stores the result in the memory.
 It also stores the intermediate results of the operation in the registers.

 The arithmetic operation is performed on the operands.
-The operands are placed into the registers which store one word at a time which is sufficient for an operand.
-Retrieval of the data form registers is even faster than the cache memory.
+The operands are placed into the registers, which store one word at a time which is sufficient for an operand.
+Retrieval of the data from registers is even faster than the cache memory.

-A computer is a functional unit and as it has an input unit to accept the input it also has the output unit to provide the generated output by the system.
+A computer is a functional unit, and as it has an input unit to accept the input, it also has an output unit to provide the generated output by the system.
 The most familiar device used to output a result is a printer.

-The functions of input, ALU, memory, and output unit must be coordinated so that everything goes in sequence i.e. the processor accepts input, place it in memory, processes the stored input, and generates output.
-This entire sequence is coordinate by the control unit.
+The functions of input, ALU, memory, and output unit require coordination so that everything goes in sequence, i.e. the processor accepts input, places it in memory, processes the stored input, and generates output.
+The control unit coordinates the entire sequence.